mcw-rcc/mcw-rcc.github.io/docs/faq.md

 ??? question "Why can't I login?"
     * You might not have an account.

-    * You aren't using your MCW email username and password to login.
+    * You aren't using your MCW NetID and password to login.
+Remember that if you are a student, your NetID might be different to your email login.

     * You followed a guide and are using the word ''NetID'' as your username.